-This is a list of all mechanical engineering courses.
-For more information, see Mechanical and Industrial Engineering.
+This is a list of courses with the subject code ME.
+For more information, see Mechanical Engineering (College of Engineering) in the catalog.

 Power and refrigeration cycles; mixtures of gases, psychometric mixtures; availability; thermodynamics of combustion and chemical equilibrium.
 Prerequisites: ENGR:2130.

 Principles of heat transfer by conduction, convection, radiation; analytical and numerical methods of solution; applications to engineering problems.
-Prerequisites: MATH:3550 and ENGR:2510.
-Corequisites: ENGR:2730.
+Prerequisites: MATH:3550 and ENGR:2510 and ENGR:1300.

 Professional aspects of mechanical engineering: presentations, student/faculty interaction, professional society involvement, panel discussions, plant trip.
-Requirements: junior standing.
+Prerequisites: ME:2020.

 Basic elements of measuring circuits (bridges, voltage dividers, shunts, transformers); laboratory instrumentation (oscilloscopes, multimeters, power supplies, signal generators); amplifiers; frequency response principles; sensors; data acquisition, signal processing, filtering using Labview.
 Prerequisites: PHYS:1612 and ENGR:2120.

 Principles and design of energy conversion systems, including solar, wind, and geothermal power systems; design of thermal-fluid system components, modeling and simulation of systems, optimization techniques; design projects.
-Prerequisites: ME:3045 and ME:3040.
+Prerequisites: ME:3045.

 Principles of physical measurements; standards calibration, estimation of error; static and dynamic performance of measuring systems; laboratory experience, experiment planning, report writing.
-Prerequisites: ME:3351.
-Corequisites: ME:3045 and ME:3052.
+Prerequisites: ME:3351 and ME:3045 and ME:3052.